The Cassandra Complex and the Marginalization of Women

-In it, we are told that Apollo, the god of prophecy, was fascinated by the beauty of Cassandra.
+It tells the story of Apollo, the god of prophecy, and how the beauty of Cassandra fascinated him.
 She was the daughter of the king of Troy.
 Apollo offered her something in exchange for her love.

 What he promised her was the gift of prophecy.
 However, Cassandra didn’t like Apollo.
-So, she accepted the gift but she refused to be with Apollo in return.
-He was devastated.
-But above all, he was angry.
+So, she accepted the gift but refused to be with Apollo in return.
+This devastated him.
+But above all, it made him angry.

 Apollo came back cursing Cassandra with predictions that no one would believe were true, even though they were.

 So, the gift became a curse.
 Cassandra suffered from seeing how others undervalued what was true.